Request a demo

 Commissioning (Cx)

-is a general term for the commissioning process (see "commissioning process").
+is a general term for the commissioning process (see "what is the commissioning process").

 Commissioning activities (Cx Activities)